Kabasele754/abc-international-privacy-policy/privacy.md

 ## Privacy Policy

 **Effective Date:** 18 June 2026
+**Last Updated:** 18 June 2026

 ---

-## Introduction
+## 1. Introduction

 ABC International School ("we", "our", or "us") operates the ABC International School mobile application (the "Service").

-This Service is designed to provide advanced English learning support, academic management, attendance tracking, and smart campus features.
+Our Service provides advanced English language education, academic management, attendance tracking, and digital campus tools.

+We are committed to protecting your personal information in accordance with:

+- The Protection of Personal Information Act (POPIA) – South Africa
+- The General Data Protection Regulation (GDPR), where applicable

-By using our Service, you agree to the collection and use of information in accordance with this Privacy Policy.
-The personal information we collect is used to provide and improve our educational services.
-We do not share your information with anyone except as described in this Privacy Policy.
+By using our Service, you agree to the collection and use of information as described in this Privacy Policy.

 ---

-## Information Collection and Use
+## 2. Information We Collect

-To provide a high-quality English learning experience, we may collect the following information:
+We may collect the following categories of personal information:

+### Personal Identification Information
 - Full name
 - Email address
 - Gender
-- Profile picture
+- Profile photo
-- Academic information (attendance, homework, objectives, progress)
-- Location information (for smart attendance and campus services)

-This information is used to:

-- Provide structured English learning programs
+### Academic Information
-- Manage attendance and academic records
+- Attendance records
-- Improve student performance tracking
-- Secure student and teacher accounts
-- Enhance campus safety and management

-We retain collected information only as long as necessary to provide our services.

----

-## Location Information

-Certain features of the app may require access to location data, particularly for QR attendance and campus verification systems.

-Location information is used strictly within the educational scope of the Service and is not used for advertising or unrelated tracking purposes.

----
+- Homework submissions
+- Learning objectives
+- Academic progress

-## Device Information
+### Technical Information

-We may collect limited device-related information such as:

 - Device type
-- Operating system version
+- Operating system
 - App version

-This information is used to improve performance, prevent fraud, and ensure compatibility.

-This data does not directly identify individual users.
+- Log data

+### Location Data
+We may collect location information for:
+- QR attendance verification
+- Campus safety and validation

+Location data is not used for advertising purposes.

 ---

-## Cookies and Tracking Technologies

-The ABC International School app does not directly use cookies.

-However, third-party services integrated into the app may use similar technologies to enhance functionality, analytics, or notifications.

-Users may manage certain permissions via their device settings.
+## 3. Legal Basis for Processing (GDPR Compliance)

+We process personal data based on:

+- User consent
+- Educational contract obligations
+- Legitimate educational interests
+- Legal compliance requirements

+Users in applicable regions have the right to request access, correction, or deletion of their data.

 ---

+## 4. How We Use Your Information

+We use collected information to:

+- Deliver English learning services
+- Manage academic records
+- Track attendance
+- Improve learning performance
+- Enhance user experience
+- Maintain campus security
+- Prevent fraud and misuse

+We do not sell personal data to third parties.

+---

+## 5. Data Retention

+Personal data is retained only as long as necessary to:

+- Provide educational services
+- Comply with legal obligations
+- Resolve disputes

+Users may request data deletion where legally permitted.

+---

-## Third-Party Service Providers
+## 6. Third-Party Service Providers

-We may use third-party companies and services to:
+We may use trusted third-party providers to:

 - Host the application
-- Store data securely
-- Provide analytics
+- Provide cloud storage
 - Deliver notifications
-- Maintain technical infrastructure
+- Perform analytics

-These third parties are obligated to protect your information and use it only for authorized purposes.
+These providers are contractually obligated to safeguard personal information.

 ---

-## Data Security
+## 7. Data Security

-We value your trust and use commercially reasonable measures to protect your personal information.
+We implement commercially reasonable technical and organizational measures to protect personal information.

-However, no method of internet transmission or electronic storage is completely secure.
-While we strive to protect your data, we cannot guarantee absolute security.
+However, no digital transmission or storage method is 100% secure.
+While we strive to protect data, we cannot guarantee absolute security.

 ---

-## Children’s Privacy
+## 8. Children’s Privacy

-Our Service does not knowingly collect personal information from children under the age of 13 without appropriate parental or institutional consent.
+Our Service does not knowingly collect personal information from children under 13 without parental or institutional authorization.

-If we discover that a child under 13 has provided personal information without authorization, we will delete such information promptly.
+If we discover that such information has been collected without proper consent, we will delete it promptly.

-Parents or guardians who believe their child has provided personal information may contact us.
+Parents or guardians may contact us to request data removal.

 ---

+## 9. Your Rights

+Depending on your jurisdiction, you may have the right to:

+- Access your personal data
+- Correct inaccurate information
+- Request deletion of your data
+- Restrict processing
+- Withdraw consent
+- File a complaint with a regulatory authority

+Requests may be submitted via the contact details below.

+---

+## 10. International Data Transfers

+If personal data is transferred outside South Africa, we ensure appropriate safeguards are implemented in accordance with POPIA and GDPR.

+---

-## Changes to This Privacy Policy
+## 11. Changes to This Privacy Policy

-We may update this Privacy Policy from time to time.
+We may update this Privacy Policy periodically.

 Any changes will be posted on this page and become effective immediately upon publication.

-Users are encouraged to review this policy periodically.

 ---

-## Contact Us
+## 12. Contact Information

-If you have any questions or concerns regarding this Privacy Policy, please contact us:
+If you have questions regarding this Privacy Policy or wish to exercise your rights, please contact:

 **ABC International School**
 📧 Email: info@abcinternational.co.za